pennhanlee/tp/docs/DeveloperGuide.md

 The find mechanism is facilitated by `ModelManager`, specifically, the `ModelManager#updateFilteredBookList()` method.
 `ModelManager#updateFilteredBookList()` takes in a single parameter, a `predicate`, and applies the `predicate` on all elements of the observable book list.
-Books that satisfy the `predicate` remain in the list, while elements that do not are removed and omitted from the user's view.
-Currently, the `find` command supports finding by name, genre and tag fields, and can also filter completed & non-completed books.
+Books that satisfy the `predicate` remain displayed in the user's view, while elements that do not are hidden from the user's view.
+Currently, the `find` command supports finding by name, genre and tag fields, and can also find all completed or non-completed books.

-Given below is an example usage scenario and how the find mechanism alters `FilteredList` at each step.
+Given below is an example usage scenario and how the find mechanism alters `FilteredList` at each step:

 Step 1.
 The user launches the application for the first time. `FilteredList` is initialised with the user's book data.